Find Rehabilitation Services for Seniors

-What are the types of Rehab?
+What are the types of rehab services available?

 Rehabilitation is defined as: the action of restoring someone to health or normal life through training and therapy after imprisonment, addiction, or illness.